Coaching Course Description

 NHSA is an authorized agent to host and conduct coaching courses for US Soccer Federation (USSF) and United Soccer Coaches (formally known as NSCAA).
 NHSA is proud to be working with the leaders of soccer education.
 The programs and coaching education provided by USSF and NSCAA allows NHSA the ability to serve all coaches, professional to volunteer, in NH

-NHSA has updated the coaching certification requirements for the fall 2018 season to align with the new USSF coaching curriculum and pathway.
-New coaching certification requirements will go into effect starting in the fall of 2018.
-The coaching certification requirements are based the age of the players on the team and the competitive/skill level of the team.
+NHSA has updated the coaching certification requirements to match the coaching courses and educational pathway offered by U.S. Soccer Federation.
+NHSA and NHSL coaching certification requirements are based the age of the players on the team and the competitive/skill level of the team.
 For a further information about the pathways, please go to certification information.

 USSF uses two different words to separate the types of coaching courses.
 A ‘Certificate’ course is a course that is a survey style course.
 In a survey course, a coaching candidate is required to complete various homework assignments and attend all course activities in order to pass the course and receive the appropriate documentation.
 A ‘License’ course is a traditional educational course where the coaching candidate must complete various homework assignments, attend all course activities and pass assessment testing at the end of the course.